The Big Idea

 - Memory needs to work in layers and chunks.
 Just like an artist painting with one color at a time or creating one texture at a time.
 Memory can be build by focusing on particular aspects one after another.
 Layering then can create a robust memory and understanding of a thing.
 Rather than a one dimensional rote memorization of something.

 - Example: The lords prayer is often memorized by rote initially.
 This is great because it means it is “on board” someone’s memory.
 But this is just one layer of memorization and with larger things to memorize, rote may not even get someone to the same point.
-When I had only a rote layer of the lords prayer, I could not tell you the divisions of the petitions, or the main verbs in each petition, or how the flow of the prayer changes from the first three petitions to the last four.
+When I had only a rote layer of the Lord’s Prayer, I could not tell you the divisions of the petitions, or the main verbs in each petition, or how the flow of the prayer changes from the first three petitions to the last four.
 But over time, I have worked to layer on additional associations to help make the prayer more than one singular block of text that is rattled off.
-Instead it has increasingly become the big beautiful prayer it is that connects to all kinds of things across scripture and daily life.
+Instead, it has increasingly become the big beautiful prayer it is that connects to all kinds of things across Scripture and daily life.
+This process of layering on new associations is never truly finished.

 - Lower mental load makes any strategy more effective and easier to use.